 The aim of this course is to present to the students, different advanced techniques in computational intelligence.
-Once acquired the basic knowledge of fuzzy, evolutionary and neural computation in the CI-MAI course, the students are ready to go through more interesting and powerful computational intelligence approaches such are hybrid techniques: neuro-fuzzy and genetic-fuzzy systems, fuzzy inductive reasoning, fuzzy and heterogeneous neural networks and neural networks trained by means of evolutionary algorithms, as well as recurrent neural networks and incremental methods for neural networks construction.
+Once acquired the basic knowledge of fuzzy, evolutionary and neural computation in the CI-MAI course, the students are ready to go through other powerful computational intelligence approaches such as hybrid techniques: neuro-fuzzy and genetic-fuzzy systems, fuzzy inductive reasoning, fuzzy and heterogeneous neural networks, as well as recurrent neural networks and incremental methods for neural networks construction.

 Person in charge

 CG3 - Capacity for modeling, calculation, simulation, development and implementation in technology and company engineering centers, particularly in research, development and innovation in all areas related to Artificial Intelligence.